sachinsingh018/sachinsingh018/README.md

 # 💫 About Me:
 Hi.
 I am MS CS (DS) student at USC.
-Have completed my BE CS from BITS Pilani. <br>I am a full stack developer and am also interested in the field of machine and deep learning.<br>Have done multiple projects in the fields of interest till date.
-Also interested in kernel development.
+Have completed my BE CS from BITS Pilani. <br>I am a full stack developer and am also interested in the field of machine and deep learning.

 ## 🌐 Socials: